WUSTL-Biol4220/home/labs/lab_09.md

 Note, the last five items in the example input are not valid NCBI accessions, so they are not printed.
 Modify the example input to see if the script behaves as intended!

 **Problem 2.** Write a script called `problem2.sh` to identify all sequences of major histocompatibility complex (MHC) genes in `Marra2014_BLAST_data.txt` that are marked as genetic variants.
 The input file lists a number of unidentified gene sequences (`contigXXXXX`) and the potential function and/or identity of each sequence, as derived from BLAST searches.
-Sequences with descriptions that contain an asterisk character ("\*") MHC variants.
+Sequences with descriptions that contain the "mhc" string and an asterisk character ("\*") are MHC variants.
 (Hint: use `\*` to escape the asterisk character and search for the literal value `*`).

+Although you could use for-loops or `cut` to extract the relevant text, instead use `grep -o -P` with regular expressions.
+Study the general structures in the format of the data file to design your regular expression.

 Expected results:
 ```